NsukM/Sambo-Nsuku-Assignment8/README.md

-# Assignment 8 – Object State and Activity Modeling for Fitness Tracker
+# Assignments 9 – Modeling for NsukuSambo Fitness Tracker

+This repository contains all the design modeling deliverables for the **NsukuSambo Fitness Tracker**, including:
+- **Assignment 8**: Object State & Activity Workflow Diagrams
+- **Assignment 9**: Domain Model, Class Diagram, and Reflection

-This repository contains UML **State Transition Diagrams** and **Activity Workflow Diagrams** created for the **NsukuSambo Fitness Tracker**.
-These models demonstrate object lifecycles, user workflows, and how they align with functional requirements, user stories, and Agile tasks.
+These artifacts demonstrate system lifecycles, user workflows, class structure, and alignment with Agile requirements.

 ---

 ## Contents

+### Assignment 8 – Object State and Activity Modeling

-### State Transition Diagrams
+#### State Transition Diagrams
 These diagrams show how system objects evolve over time in response to events.

 - `user_account.md`